RachelCarroll2018/Cryptocurrency-Wallet/Starter-Code/README.md

 5. Within this same section of the `fintech_finder.py` file, define a new `st.sidebar.write` function that will display the balance of the customer’s account.
 Inside this function, call the `get_balance` function and pass it your Ethereum `account.address`.

 #### Step 2: Sign and Execute a Payment Transaction

-Next, you'll write the code that will calculate a fintech professional’s wage, in ether, based on the worker’s hourly rate and the number of hours that they work for a customer.
-(The fintech professionals’ hourly rates are provided in the `candidate_database` that is found in `fintech_finder.py`.)

-You will then write code that uses the calculated wage value to send a transaction that pays the worker.
-This code should allow the Fintech Finder customer to authorize the transaction with their digital signature.
-For the purpose of testing out this application, you will use your own Ethereum account information as the customer account information.

-To accomplish all of this, complete the following steps:

 1. Fintech Finder customers will select a fintech professional from the application interface’s drop-down menu, and then input the amount of time for which they’ll hire the worker.
 Code the application so that once a customer completes these steps, the application will calculate the amount that the worker will be paid in ether.
 To do so, complete the following steps: